mackonsti/nuc10i7fnh/CPU XCPM/README.md

 The first command checks that our `CPUFriend.kext` is loaded; the second command outputs parts of `cf-frequency-data` meaning our custom CPU profile is correctly injected in our system; the third command counts how many CPUs contain `cf-frequency-data` and in our case, it should be all 12 threads of our Intel i7-10710U processor.

-Furthermore, the fourth command shows that our system is _not_ suffering from any sort of throttling whilst providing full CPU performance, while the fifth command confirms that what CPUFriend asked us to enable at the end of the procedure, has been included.
+Furthermore, the fourth command shows that our system is _not_ suffering from any sort of throttling whilst providing full CPU performance, while the fifth command confirms that what CPUFriendFriend asked us to enable at the end of the procedure, has been included.
 Further details are being presented with the last command, where we should see some of the following values:

 * `xcpm.mode: 1` denotes that XCPM i.e. native Apple power management is active
 * `max_100mhz_ratio: 47` is our maximum CPU multiplier i.e. 47 × 100 MHz = 4.7 GHz i.e. our CPU turbo frequency